Electrical Engineering and Power Electronics BEng (Hons)

-- No. 1: London modern uni overall for Electrical and Electronic Engineering, Guardian League Table 2018.
+- No. 1 London modern uni for graduate prospects in Electrical and Electronic Engineering (Complete University Guide 2019).

 - Professionally accredited by the Institution of Engineering and Technology, giving you fast track to Chartered Engineer status.

 - Dedicated facilities: make use of our electronic projects room and specialist labs.

 - European study: choose to spend your third year studying with our partner institution, Hochschule Bremen, in Germany.